AMNS/Nightingale/README.md

  - should work on OS 10.4 too, but only 10.5 has been tested

 * MacOS version 10.6
- - Xcode version 3.2 with MacOS 10.4 SDK, PPC, and GCC version 4.0 support added
+ - Xcode version 3.2 with MacOS 10.4 SDK, PowerPC, and GCC version 4.0 support added
- - will not work on OS >= 10.7, due to PPC / Rosetta dependencies
+ - will not work on OS >= 10.7, due to PowerPC / Rosetta dependencies

 It will probably work with GCC 4.2 as well.

 * The following environment _may_ work; it did for one person (Geoff C.), but another (Don B.) was unable to set it up (note the kludgy instructions!):

-* MacOS version 10.6; Xcode version 4.2 with MacOS 10.4 SDK, PPC, and GCC version 4.0 support added
+* MacOS version 10.6; Xcode version 4.2 with MacOS 10.4 SDK, PowerPC, and GCC version 4.0 support added
  - Specifically, this is a hybrid of [Xcode 4.2 for MacOS 10.6] (http://adcdownload.apple.com//Developer_Tools/xcode_4.2_for_snow_leopard/xcode_4.2_for_snow_leopard.dmg)
  with [Xcode 3.2's for MacOS 10.6](http://adcdownload.apple.com//Developer_Tools/xcode_3.2.6_and_ios_sdk_4.3__final/xcode_3.2.6_and_ios_sdk_4.3.dmg) SDKs.
  Following [these instructions] (http://stackoverflow.com/questions/5333490/how-can-we-restore-ppc-ppc64-as-well-as-full-10-4-10-5-sdk-support-to-xcode-4